livingdocsIO/documentation/content/guides/media-library/image-services.md

   supportsVideoConversion: true, // default: false
   // Either allowedMimeTypes or disabledMimeTypes can be defined.
   // If you define both of them, disabledMimeTypes will be ignored.
-  // If neither is defined, all mime types are allowed.
+  // If neither is defined, all mime types will be handled by this service
   allowedMimeTypes: ['image/jpeg', 'image/png'],
   disabledMimeTypes: ['image/gif', 'image/webp'],